 Leupold continues to impress me with the compact VX-Freedom 1.5-4×20 scope.
 It’s precise with a very crisp reticle, is highly durable and rated for all types of weather and terrain.
 The turrets and power adjustment ring are tightly sealed yet smooth to operate.
 This optic’s best feature is the clarity of the glass — it’s quite exceptional, particularly for this price point.

-During the time I was testing the optic Leupold released an AR-specific version, the VX-Freedom 1.5-4×20 AR, designed for .223 Rem / 5.56 NATO / .308 NATO.
+During the time I was testing the Leupold scope, the company released an AR-specific version, the VX-Freedom 1.5-4×20 AR, designed for .223 Rem/5.56 NATO/.308 NATO.
 The two primary differences between the two models are the reticles and the turrets.

 No matter if you’re looking for a top-quality compact adjustable power optic for your rimfire, AR-15, or AR-15 rifle or pistol, Leupold’s VX-Freedom 1.5-5×20 will rise to the task without breaking the bank.